paxbun/gobley/docs/versioned_docs/version-0.1.0/docs/docs.md

 In normal cases, Kotlin handles the part interacting with users such as UI while Rust handles the core business logic, so using two IDEs won't harm the developer experience that much.

-Since building Rust takes much time than compiling Kotlin, try separating the Kotlin part that uses Rust directly as a core library.
+Since building Rust takes much more time than compiling Kotlin, try separating the Kotlin part that uses Rust directly as a core library.
 You can build and publish the core library using the `maven-publish` plugin and the other Kotlin part can download it from a maven repository.